dankamongmen/notcurses/doc/man/man1/ncplayer.1.md

 rendering area will thus be used.
 Using **-m**, margins can be supplied.
 Provide a single number to set all four margins to the same value, or four comma-delimited values for the top, right, bottom, and left margins respectively.
-Top and bottom margins are ignored when **-k** is used.
+Top, right, and bottom margins are ignored when **-k** is used.
 Negative margins are illegal.

 Scaling mode **stretch** resizes the object to match the target rendering area exactly.
 Unless a blitter is specified with **-b**, **stretch** will use